 How Can I Know If My Employer Has Worker’s Compensation Insurance?

 This may not be an option depending on your company’s structure.
-However, in the state of Georgia, it is a legal requirement for all employers with more than 3 employees to have.
+However, in the state of Georgia, it’s a legal requirement for all employers with more than 3 employees to have.
 This law applies to every kind of business, even small businesses.

 If, for example, you are working for a sub-contractor and he/she does not have worker’s compensation insurance, then the main contractor may be held accountable.
 If this situation applies in your case, contact us as soon as possible.
-A Calvin Smith Lawyer will talk to you and give you the best legal option to take and guide you through the whole process.
+A Macon workers comp lawyer at Calvin Smith Law will talk to you and give you the best legal option to take and guide you through the whole process.